charlescc9/deep-learning-sentiment-analysis/README.md

 # deep-learning-sentiment-analysis

-deep-learning-sentiment-analysis is an NLP sentiment analysis project.
-It aimed to correctly classify IMDB movie reviews as either positive or negative.
+deep-learning-sentiment-analysis is an NLP project that uses deep learning for sentiment analysis.
+It aims to correctly classify IMDB movie reviews as either positive or negative.
 It uses gensim for document embedding and TensorFlow's API TFLearn for classification.

 ## Data
 deep-learning-sentiment-analysis uses Stanford's [Large Movie Review Dataset] (http://ai.stanford.edu/~amaas/data/sentiment/).
 This dataset was designed for NLP sentiment analysis and published by [Maas et al] (http://ai.stanford.edu/~amaas/papers/wvSent_acl2011.pdf).
 It consists of 12,500 positive train, negative train, positive test, and negative test reviews, along with 50,000 unlabeled reviews for unsupervised learning, for 100,000 total reviews.